 These areas are closely aligned to local priorities across Aberdeen.

-For students, graduates, cultural workers and creative practitioners in Aberdeen.
+Our monthly newsletter is for students, graduates, cultural workers and creative practitioners in Aberdeen.
 Stay connected with jobs and opportunities across the arts and creative industries in the city and beyond.

 Geronimo 2020 resource